flushbug/CYD-Openhasp/README.md

 Small project to collect https://www.openhasp.com/ based Screens on cheap EPS32 Display "CYD" and Home Assistant.
 Communication is done via MQTT (has to be installed/configured on HA).
+Disclaimer : This is fast and straight forward implementation.
+For sure there might be much smarter solution but it works.
+Main focus was low coding need no need to setup a complex build environment for ESP32 etc.
+With deeper knowledge of Openhasp/EVCC there might be also a way to get rid of the Home Assistant bypass.

+In general any Feedback is highly welcome.

 Example : Display of Home energy values + Control of PV based EV Charge Controller http://evcc.io/